 - A quick and easy signup process

-- Instant payments (or at least fast payment)
+- Instant payments (or at least fast payments)

 - No need for qualifications or experience (at least not usually)